JohnnyRS/PandaCrazy-Max/README.md

 * There is a button to wipe all data and go back to default in the help page.
 * Older scripts that send messages to the old PC script should now work with this extension too.
 * Buttons on forums should still work but they may change in the future.
-* Buttons on some mturk pages have been changed and search multiple button has been added.
+* Buttons on some MTURK pages have been changed and search multiple button has been added.
 * Search button will add a groupID search job (gid) that accepts only one hit.
 Good for surveys.
 * Search multiple button will add a requesterID search job (rid) with no limits.